MarijaBorisov/ngsi-tools/README.md

 With Connector, you are able to also query data in Fiware Orion.
 This part of its structure is set up to act like proxy witch fully supports all Fiware Orion GET and query methods regarding entities.

-More information regarding Fiware Orion can be found on it's official [documentation](https://fiware-orion.readthedocs.io/en/master/).
+More information regarding Fiware Orion can be found on its official [documentation](https://fiware-orion.readthedocs.io/en/master/).
 <br />

 #### NGSI Connector API workflow: